thorimur/queueboard-core/ARCHITECTURE.md

 This document describes the high-level architecture of the review dashboard.
 If you want to familiarize yourself with the code base, you are just in the right place!

 ## High-level overview

+The queueboard is divided into two repositories:
+- [queueboard](https://github.com/leanprover-community/queueboard), which contains the GitHub workflows needed to generate the queueboard site as well as the data from mathlib4 PRs that are used in those workflows.
+- [queueboard-core](https://github.com/leanprover-community/queueboard-core), which contains all the other code used in creating the queueboard.
+(The workflows in the `queueboard` repo check out code and scripts from this repo and run them.)

-This repository contains two separate, but related pieces of code.
+This repository (`queueboard-core`) contains two separate, but related pieces of code.

 The first half (the "backend") is infrastructure to query and download metadata about pull request on *mathlib*, tracking their state over time.
 (This covers all open pull requests, but --- as of February 2025 --- not all past PRs yet.)
-A github workflow periodically checks for updates on pull requests and downloads the current data for all pull requests with updates.
-This data is tracked in the repository: hence, this repository also functions as a cache of information, allowing to only download meta-data for updated PRs (as opposed to downloading all PRs' data each time the dashboard is re-generated).
+A github workflow in `queueboard` periodically checks for updates on pull requests and downloads the current data for all pull requests with updates, using files in this repo.
+This data is tracked in the `queueboard` repository: hence, that repository also functions as a cache of information, allowing to only download meta-data for updated PRs (as opposed to downloading all PRs' data each time the dashboard is re-generated).

-The second half (the "frontend") contains scripts and a github workflow to generate the mathlib triage and review dashboard, using the data from the previous step.
+The second half (the "frontend") contains scripts to generate the mathlib triage and review dashboard, using the data from the previous step.
 Generating this dashboard proceeds by
 - generating a static webpage from this information
 - publishing the webpage using github pages
-These steps also are run regularly, using a cronjob.
+These steps also are run regularly, using a github workflow triggered by cronjob in the `queueboard` repo.

 As of February 2025, these steps are always run next to each other, every 8 minutes.
 Right after the backend data is updated, the webpage is regenerated accordingly.
 One workflow run takes about 3 minutes --- so all in all, this means the data on the dashboard has a latency of around ten minutes.
 (There are future plans to make both the downloading of updated metadata more "push-driven" (i.e., a PR update triggering a re-download automatically), which would allow for faster webpage updates.)

 ## Relevant files
-This section talks briefly about various important directories and data structures.
+This section talks briefly about various important directories and data structures that are contained in the [queueboard](https://github.com/leanprover-community/queueboard) and [queueboard-core](https://github.com/leanprover-community/queueboard-core) repos.
 Pay attention to the Architecture Invariant sections.
 They often talk about things which are deliberately absent in the source code.

-**The backend: data gathering infrastructure**
+**Data in the `queueboard` repo**

 The `data` directory contains all downloaded data for all pull requests to the *mathlib* repository: this ought to contain data for all open pull requests.
 Data for closed pull requests is gradually being included (but currently, data for many such PRs is still missing).
 **Invariant.** All contents in `data` is directly downloaded using the Github API.
 Any post-processing of data happens in a separate directory.
 Apart from downloading, the `data` directory is only modified to remove broken data.
 If the repository contains any temporary files left from partial downloads, that is a bug in the downloading script.